AnandBhaskarx/Answer-grading-System/README.md

 # Answer Grading System

 Automated answer grading system using advanced algorithms.
-The system is built with Python and Flask to help educational institutions automate the grading of student answers, making the grading process faster and more efficient.
+The system is built with Python and Flask to help educational institutions automate the grading of student answers, making the grading process faster and more efficient.An AI model capable of automatically evaluating student-written answers by comparing them with model (reference) answers, using semantic understanding rather than exact word matching.

 ---